Schwungus/nutpunch/README.md

 This library implies P2P networking, where **each peer communicates with all others**.
 It's a complex and, in the wrong hands, a counterproductive model.
 If you don't feel like reading the immediately following blanket of words and scribbles, you may skip to [using premade integrations](#premade-integrations).

-For the sake of simplicity and due to scarcity thereof, we'll assume each player stores a full list of peers, including oneself on index `0`.

 Before you can punch any holes in your peers' NAT, you'll need a hole-punching server **with a public IP address**.
 Connecting to it lets us bust a port open to the global network, and the server to relay the busted ports to each of its peers.
 For testing, you can use [our public instance](#public-instance).
 The current server implementation uses a lobby-based approach, where each lobby supports up to 16 players and is identified by a unique ASCII string.

 In order to run your own hole-puncher server, you'll need to get the server binary from our [reference implementation releases](https://github.com/Schwungus/nutpunch/releases/tag/stable).
 Use [the provided Docker image](https://github.com/Schwungus/nutpunch/pkgs/container/nutpuncher) to host nutpunch server on Linux, since winsock is a hard requirement.
 If you're in a pinch and don't have a public IP address, and your players reside on a LAN/virtual network such as [Radmin VPN](https://www.radmin-vpn.com/), you can actually run the server locally and use your LAN IP address to connect to it.